tjFogarty/tj-ie/src/site/posts/popover-api.md

 Here's what it looks like when VoiceOver is turned on:

-{% image "popover-collapsed.png" %}
+{% image "popover-collapsed.png", "VoiceOver dialog declaring the popover as collapsed when popover is closed" %}

-{% image "popover-expanded.png" %}
+{% image "popover-expanded.png", "VoiceOver dialog declaring the popover as expanded when popover is activated" %}

 Currently, support is pretty good, with all typical desktop browser engines supporting it.
 This is a barebones example, but I'm excited to add this to my toolbelt and see where it will fit in a production environment.